isc-projects/kea/doc/sphinx/arm/hooks.rst

    This library may only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-In many legal jurisdictions, companies, especially ISPs, must record information about the addresses they have leased to DHCP clients.
+In many legal jurisdictions, companies - especially ISPs - must record information about the addresses they have leased to DHCP clients.
 This library is designed to help with that requirement.
 If the information that it records is sufficient, it may be used directly.

-If a jurisdiction requires that a different set of information be saved, users may use the custom formatting capability to extract information from the inbound request packet, or from the outbound response packet.
-Use with caution as this might affect server performance.
-The custom format can not be used for control channel commands.
+If a jurisdiction requires that different information be saved, users may use the custom formatting capability to extract information from the inbound request packet, or from the outbound response packet.
+Administrators are advised to use this feature with caution, as it may affect server performance.
+The custom format cannot be used for control channel commands.

 Alternatively, this library may be used as a template or an example for the user's own custom logging hook.
-The logging is done as a set of hooks to allow it to be customized to any particular need.
-Modifying a hook library is easier and safer than updating the core code.
-In addition by using the hooks features, those users who do not need to log this information can leave it out and avoid any performance penalties.
+The logging is done as a set of hooks to allow it to be customized to any particular need; modifying a hook library is easier and safer than updating the core code.
+In addition, by using the hooks features, users who do not need to log this information can leave it out and avoid any performance penalties.

 Log File Naming
 ~~~~~~~~~~~~~~~

-The names for the log files have the following form:
+The names of the log files follow a set pattern.

-Legal file names, if using ``day``, ``month`` or ``year`` as time unit:
+If using ``day``, ``month``, or ``year`` as the time unit, the file name follows
+the format:

 ::

    path/base-name.CCYYMMDD.txt

-where ``CC`` represents century, ``YY`` represents current year,
+where ``CC`` represents the century, ``YY`` represents the year,
-``MM`` represents current month and ``DD`` represents current day.
+``MM`` represents the month, and ``DD`` represents the day.

-Legal file names, if using ``second`` as time unit:
+If using ``second`` as the time unit the file name follows the format:

 ::

    path/base-name.TXXXXXXXXXXXXXXXXXXXX.txt

-where ``XXXXXXXXXXXXXXXXXXXX`` represents time in seconds since epoch.
+where ``XXXXXXXXXXXXXXXXXXXX`` represents the time in seconds since the beginning
+of the UNIX epoch.

-When using ``second`` as the time unit, the file will be rotated when
+When using ``second`` as the time unit, the file is rotated when
 the ``count`` number of seconds pass.
-In contrast, when using ``day``, ``month``
+In contrast, when using ``day``, ``month``,
-or ``year`` as time unit, the file will be rotated whenever the ``count`` th day,
+or ``year`` as the time unit, the file is rotated whenever the ``count`` of day,
-month or year starts respectively.
+month, or year starts, as applicable.

 The ``"path"`` and ``"base-name"`` are supplied in the configuration as
 described below; see :ref:`forensic-log-configuration`.